 Very few of those who plunged into the sea survived.
-The temperature of the water was barely above freezing, and even a healthy, fit young man oxiden that much more than 15 to 20 minutes before hypothermia, and a merciful unconsciousness, kicked in.
-A small number, such as 29-year-old married bedroom steward Sidney Siebert, werehauled into a lifeboat, but he was too fir gone and died before daylight.
+The temperature of the water was barely above freezing, and even a healthy, fit young man couldn't last much more than 15 to 20 minutes before hypothermia, and a merciful unconsciousness, kicked in.
+A small number, such as 29-yearold married bedroom steward Sidney Siebert, were hauled into a lifeboat, buthe wastoo far gone and died before daylight.
 Not that there were many so picked up.
-Only lifeboat number 14, navigated by fifth officer Harold Lowe, risked capsize by returning to rescuethose in the water.
-The rest ignored the cries- one man was heard to cry "Mother!
-Mother!" until his strength had expired- and rowed away.
+Only lifeboat number 14, navigated by fifth officer Harold Lowe, risked capsize by returning to rescue those in the water.
+The rest ignored the cries - one man was heard to cry "Mother!
+Mother!" until his strength had expired - and rowed away.

-By contrast, there was the Boy's Own Paper cheerfulness of purser Hugh McElroy who, at the last moments of the ship, was seen near the gym with a few other crew.
+By contrast, there was the Boy's Own Paper cheerfulness of purser Hugh McElroy who, at the last moments of the ship, was seen near the gym with a few other crow.
 He shook them by the hand, and said: "Well, goodbye, fellows.
 It looks like sand for breakfast tomorrow."